-Submittals (MS Word preferred) may be attached by email to StandardsAssist@gmail.com or submitted in paper form by fax to (913) 780-2090
+Submittals (MS Word preferred) may be attached by email to StandardsAssist@gmail.com

-1) Do not submit marked-up or highlighted copies of the entire document.

-2) If a new provision is proposed, text of the proposed provision must be submitted in writing.
-If modification of a provision is proposed, the proposed text must be submitted utilizing the strikeout/underline format.

-3) For substantiating statements: Be brief.
+- 1) Do not submit marked-up or highlighted copies of the entire document. - 2) If a new provision is proposed, text of the proposed provision must be submitted in writing.
+If modification of a provision is proposed, the proposed text must be submitted utilizing the strikeout/underline format. - 3) For substantiating statements: Be brief.
 Provide abstract of lengthy substantiation.
 (If appropriate, full text may be enclosed for project committee reference.)